qwinsi/jh-pdf-merger/README.md

 Now you can find `dist/jh_pdf_merger` folder, which contains the executable file `JH PDF Merger.exe` and all the dependencies.
 You can copy this folder to anywhere you want.

+## Contributing

+Feel free to open an issue or submit a pull request.